eliranwong/MP3_NewEnglishTranslation_american/README.md

 # FREE for Non-commercial Purpose

-NET Bible® grant local ministry permission to use it FREE for non-commercial purpose:
+NET Bible® grant local ministry permission to use it FREE for non-commercial purpose.

 Below is part of copyright information of the NET Bible®: